dbaldridge-lab/htcf/data_provenance.md

 ```

 ### Capturing relevant experimental details
-At the start of a project, establish a way to data will be handed back and forth from the experimental team to the data analysis team.
+At the start of a project, agree how data will be handed back and forth from the experimental team to the data analysis team.

 Even if the same person is executing protocols and processing the data for a given project, closely track:
 - experimental variables that will inform the analysis